nullgemm/globuf/readme.md

 #### Nota Bene
 Another tool required is `objconv`.
-Since it can't be installed easily, the example makefile will download and compile a local version automatically.
+Since it can't be installed easily, the generated makefile will download and compile a local version automatically.
-Same for the `metalANGLE` library used to provide metal-backed glES support, which the makefile will get from an official release archive.
+In a similar fashion, the `metalANGLE` library used to provide metal-backed glES support is fetched by the `gen` script from an official release archive.

-An extra script is available in the `res/angle` folder in case you want to use the original `ANGLE`: it suffers from small visual glitches but is the official version of the library, in which `metalANGLE` changes are eventually integrated.
+An extra script is available in the `make` folder in case you want to use the original `ANGLE`: it suffers from small visual glitches but is the official version of the library, in which `metalANGLE` changes are eventually integrated.
 The `ANGLE` binaries are extracted from the latest `chromium` release.